manofgod747/Economics/README.md

 The amount of natural resource extraction per time unit

 #### Technology
-Technology is synonymous to the word tools
+Technology is synonymous to the word tool

 #### Logistics
 The system of organization used to solve complex problems.